Spen Valley Line: Stations

 The stations at Cleckheaton, Liversedge Heckmondwike and Northorpe opened in July 1848.
 Cleckheaton, Liversedge and Heckmondwike were later renamed in 1924 each having the suffix Central appended to their names to avoid confusion with Cleckheaton Spen, Liversedge Spen and stations on the Leeds New Line.
 Bairstow, writing in the Manchester and Leeds Railway, states that in the case of Cleckheaton, the term central was very appropriate for the Spen Valley Line station as the one on the Leeds New Line was quite far from the town.
 Similarly, Northorpe and Ravensthorpe were renamed in 1924 by the LMS to avoid confusion with other stations in the same locations.

 Spen Valley Light Railway

-In 1901, Parliamentary approval was granted to the Spen Valley Light Railway for the construction of nearly 19 mi in the Spen Valley between Dewsbury, Cleckheaton, Thornhill and Heckmondwike.
-This was actually a tramway and a subsidiary company was formed under the name Yorkshire Woollen District (YWD) to run trams on the network.
+Approval was granted to British Electric Traction (BET) by the Spen Valley Light Railway Order 1901 to the Spen Valley Light Railway for the construction of nearly 19 mi in the Spen Valley between Dewsbury, Cleckheaton, Thornhill and Heckmondwike.
+This was actually a tramway and a BET subsidiary company was formed under the name Yorkshire (Woollen District) Electric Tramways Company (YWD) to run trams on the network.

 Transperience

-Transperience, A museum dedicated to the experience of passenger transport in West Yorkshire was built on the site of Low Moor station in 1995.
+Transperience, a museum dedicated to the experience of passenger transport in West Yorkshire was built on the site of Low Moor station in 1995.
 It also had a small section of line that used the former trackbed of the Spen Valley Railway which the museum used to run trams up and down on.
 The museum failed to attract the visitor numbers that it had hoped for and closed down in 1997, just two years after opening.